Random associativity, rated above-average positively

 Dr. Munch: “Because the chief effect as far as they [Anslinger, FBN] were concerned was that it lengthened the sense of time, and therefore they could get more grace beats into their music than they could if they simply followed the written [musical] copy”

-Sloman: “Whats wrong with that?”
+Sloman: “What’s wrong with that?”

 Dr. Munch: “In other words, if you are a musician, you are going to play the thing [music] the way it is printed on a sheet.
-But, if youre using marijuana, you are going to work in about twice as much music in between the first note and the second note.
-Thats what made jazz musicians.
+But, if you’re using marijuana, you are going to work in about twice as much music in between the first note and the second note.
+That’s what made jazz musicians.
 The idea that they could jazz things up, liven them up, you see.”

 Sloman: “Oh, I see.”

-elfboi wrote on May 10th 2003, 13:46:22 about
+elfboi wrote on May 10th 2003, 16:33:26 about

 marijuana

-Rating: 2 point(s) | Read and rate text individually
+Read and rate text individually

-"There are 100,000 total marijuana smokers in the US, and most are Negroes, Hispanics, Filipinos and entertainers.
+»There are 100,000 total marijuana smokers in the US, and most are Negroes, Hispanics, Filipinos, and entertainers.
+Their Satanic music, jazz, and swing, result from marijuana use.
+This marijuana causes white women to seek sexual relations with Negroes, entertainers, and any others.«

 elfboi wrote on May 10th 2003, 13:46:44 about